gampnico/scintillometry/docs/source/quickstart.rst

 Installation
 ------------

-Scintillometry-Tools supports installation with conda, mamba, and pip.
+*Scintillometry* supports installation with conda, mamba, and pip.

 Install with Conda/Mamba
 ************************